nikitinskaya/demo-shower/_slides/first-slide.md

 ---
-title: First Slide
+title: Shower Presentation Engine
-number: 3
+number: 1
 ---
-Content
+Brought to you by <a href="http://pepelsbey.net">Vadim Makeev</a>